lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 A fully-qualified LSST image from a single visit (in other words, a single pointing) that includes the science pixel array and a quality mask and a variance array, in addition to a PSF characterization and metadata (including calibration metadata) about the image.
 PVIs are stored with the background already subtracted.
 A single CCD of a PVI is called a ``calexp``.
+For more information about how PVI are created see :ref:`Data-Processing-Single-Image-Processing`.

+*(MLG: add more information about PVI metadata.)*

-*(MLG: point reader to the tutorial which retrieves and displays a PVI/calexp.)*
+*(MLG: point reader to the tutorial which retrieves and displays a PVI/calexp, with metadata for the overlay.)*

 **Coadd Images**:
 An image that is the combination of multiple input images, often referred to as just a ``coadd`` or a ``deep coadd``.
-The inputs are aligned to a common projection and pixel grid, corrected to the same photometric scale and zero-point, with bad pixels and artifacts rejected.
+The input images have been aligned to a common projection and pixel grid; corrected to the same photometric scale, zero-point, and point-spread function (PSF); and had bad pixels, artifacts, and transient and variable object flux removed prior to combination.
-Coadds have had non-astrophysical background removed.
+Coadds are stored with the non-astrophysical background already subtracted.
-(Image PSFs may also be matched prior to co-addition.)

-*(MLG: find out of these coadds were PSF-matched).*
+For more information about how PVI are created see :ref:`Data-Processing-Coadded-Image-Processing`.

+*(MLG: add more information about coadd metadata.)*

 Coadd images are divided into ``tracts`` (a spherical convex polygon) and tracts are diveded into ``patches`` (a quadrilateral sub-region, with a size in pixels chosen to fit easily into memory on desktop computers, about the same size as a ``calexp``).